graphile/migrate/README.md

 `graphile-migrate` to test the consistency of the migrations and perform various other tasks.

-In production, you'll likely only need to run `graphile-migrate migrate` which only requires the main database - there is no need for a shadow database in production.
+In production, most users only run `graphile-migrate migrate` which operates solely on the main database - there is no need for a shadow database in production.

 All members of your team should run the same PostgreSQL version to ensure that